influx6/assets/readme.md

       //to get this to create and embed the files,simple call .Record() err = bf.Record() // you can call this as many times as you want to update go file

     ```

+    - Loading a generated asset file

+    ```go
+      //a genetate file called `debug.go` will exists in ./tests/debug/
+      //to use simply loadup

+      import (
+        "github.com/influx6/assets/tests/debug"
+        "net/http"
+      )

+      func main(){

+        //to retrieve a directory,simple do:
+        fixtures,err := debug.RootDirectory.GetDir("/fixtures/")

+        //to retrieve a file,simple do:
+        basic,err := debug.RootDirectory.GetFile("/fixtures/base/basic.tmpl")

+        // or use the root directory as a http.FileSystem rootFs := http.FileServer(debug.RootDirectory.Root())

+        //or use any sub-directory you want
+        fixturesFs := http.FileServer(debug.RootDirectory.Get("/fixtures/"))
+      }
+    ```

     - To embed a given directory but in development mode,where files are loaded directory from disk